mihaibujanca/dynamicfusion/README.md

 # Building instructions:

 ## Linux
-Install NVIDIA drivers and CUDA.
-A complete good tutorial with some common issues covered can be found [here]( https://askubuntu.com/a/61433/167689).
+Install NVIDIA drivers.A good tutorial with some common issues covered can be found [here]( https://askubuntu.com/a/61433/167689).

 Download and install CUDA from the [NVIDIA website](https://developer.nvidia.com/cuda-downloads).